Karin Knapp: 2015

 Knapp started her 2015 season off at the Shenzhen Open.
 After winning her first-round match, she was defeated in the second round by eighth seed and eventual finalist Timea Bacsinszky.
 In the Hobart International, Knapp reached the quarterfinals after beating Ajla Tomljanović and top seed Casey Dellacqua.
 She lost her quarterfinal match to qualifier and eventual finalist Madison Brengle.
 Ranked 50 at the Australian Open, Knapp was defeated in the first round by third seed Simona Halep.

 Competing in Antwerp, Belgium at the Diamond Games, Knapp was defeated in her first-round match by Annika Beck.
 At the Dubai Championships, Knapp lost in the first round to Belinda Bencic.
 In Monterrey, Knapp was defeated in the first round by third seed and eventual finalist Caroline Garcia.
 At the Indian Wells Open, Knapp lost in the first round to Yanina Wickmayer.
 At the Miami Open, Knapp was defeated in the second round by eighth seed Ekaterina Makarova.
 Seeded sixth at the Katowice Open, Knapp lost in the first round to Vera Zvonareva.

 Knapp began her clay-court season at the Morocco Open.
 She reached the quarterfinals defeating Çağla Büyükakçay and sixth seed Roberta Vinci.
 She was defeated in her quarterfinal match by fourth seed and eventual champion Elina Svitolina.
 Playing in Rome at the Italian Open, Knapp scored a first-round victory over compatriot Francesca Schiavone.
 She lost in the second round to fourth seed Petra Kvitová.
 Seeded sixth at the Nürnberger Versicherungscup, Knapp reached the final defeating Antonia Lottner, Anna-Lena Friedsam, qualifier Yulia Putintseva, and Lara Arruabarrena.
 In the final, she beat fourth seed Roberta Vinci to win her second WTA title.
 Ranked forty-two at the French Open, Knapp was defeated in the first round by fifth seed Caroline Wozniacki.

 Knapp began her grass-court season at the first edition of the Nottingham Open.
 Seeded fourth, she lost in the first round to Yanina Wickmayer.
-In Birmingham at the Aegon Classic, Knapp was defeated in the first round by 13th seed Svetlana Kuznetsova.
+At the Birmingham Classic, Knapp was defeated in the first round by 13th seed Svetlana Kuznetsova.
 At the Wimbledon Championships, Knapp retired in the second set during her first-round match against Magdaléna Rybáriková.

 Seeded third at the Gastein Ladies, Knapp made it to the final after victories over Tamira Paszek, Johanna Larsson, Polona Hercog, and top seed Sara Errani.
 In the final, she lost to second seed Sam Stosur.
 Seeded second at the Baku Cup, Knapp was defeated in the semifinals by Margarita Gasparyan.

-In Toronto at the Rogers Cup, Knapp lost in the first round to Roberta Vinci; this was the worst loss of her career.
+In Toronto at the Canadian Open, Knapp lost in the first round to Roberta Vinci; this was the worst loss of her career.
 At the Western & Southern Open, Knapp was defeated in the third round by top seed, defending champion, and eventual champion Serena Williams.
 Ranked 34 at the US Open, Knapp lost in the second round to 11th seed Angelique Kerber.

 Knapp was forced to end the season early due to a knee injury.
 She ended the year ranked 51.